 Good morning all

-I owe, I owe, off to work I go.
-Subbing in the south today so want to get out the door and on the road.
-Smoking is not going to be part of my day not today or any day thanks much.
-Saying NO to smoking and YES to my walk along the Freedom Road.
+Got in my car to head to the office and ended up getting a call to sub so off I went.
+In my office today- unless I get a call and that is my day.
+Smoking is not going to be part of my day today or any day thank you much.
+Saying No to smoking and keeping to my path along the Freedom Road.
 I offer my hand to the next winner joining me kicking ash to the curb today.

 Cara